Things To Do in Nashville

 The Lipstick Lounge is a fun neighborhood lesbian bar.
 It’s laidback and welcoming.
 A good choice for a more informal drink.

 This is where the magic happens.
 The beating heart of Nashville’s music scene.
 The record labels, radio stations and recording studios that put Nashville on the map can be found here.
 It’s situated around 16th and 17th Avenues South.
 Dolly Parton even wrote a song about this district - then again, she’s written a song about everything.

 Studio 8 is a legendary recording studio.
 It’s worth a visit.
 You’ll also find many restaurants and bars around Music Row.
 It’s very much geared towards tourism and entertainment.

-A 19th-century plantation with a correspondingly dark history.
+This is a 19th-century plantation with a dark history.
 The Belle Meade Plantation is now a museum.
-You can learn about the history of the slaves who laboured on the plantation, including a reconstructed slave cabin.
-You’ll also learn about the continuation of slave labour in all but name following on from the civil war.
+You can learn about the history of the slaves who labored on the plantation and see a reconstructed slave cabin.
+You’ll also learn about the continuation of slave labor in all but name following on from the civil war.

 Today there’s a winery.
-It’s a pleasant place to explore, although it does contain the ghosts of America’s darkest chapter.
+It’s a pleasant place to explore, although it does contain the ghosts of America’s darkest past.

 Join the Travel Gay Newsletter